syncfusion-content/fileformat-docs/File-Formats/DocIO/word-document-conversion.md

 ## Word Binary (97-2003) format

-DOC is one of the classic file format of word processing document.
+DOC is one of the classic file format of Word processing document.
 It is a proprietary binary format of Microsoft used in all the Microsoft Word versions.

 The DocIO library supports importing or exporting of DOC format and refer to the following code sample.